Albuquerque, New Mexico: History

-Petroglyphs carved into basalt in the western part of the city bear testimony to an early Native American presence in the area, now preserved in the Petroglyph National Monument.
+Petroglyphs carved into basalt in the western part of the city bear testimony to a Native American presence in the area dating back many centuries.
+These are preserved in the Petroglyph National Monument.

-The Tanoan and Keresan peoples had lived along the Rio Grande for centuries before European settlers arrived in what is now Albuquerque.
+The Tanoan and Keresan peoples had lived along the Rio Grande for centuries before European colonists arrived in the area that developed as Albuquerque.
 By the 1500s, there were around 20 Tiwa pueblos along a 60 mi stretch of river from present-day Algodones to the Rio Puerco confluence south of Belen.
-Of these, 12 or 13 were densely clustered near present-day Bernalillo and the remainder were spread out to the south.
+Of these, 12 or 13 were densely clustered near present-day Bernalillo, and the remainder were spread out to the south.

-Two Tiwa pueblos lie specifically on the outskirts of the present-day city, both of which have been continuously inhabited for many centuries: Sandia Pueblo, which was founded in the 14th century, and the Pueblo of Isleta, for which written records go back to the early 17th century, when it was chosen as the site of the San Agustín de la Isleta Mission, a Catholic mission.
+Two Tiwa pueblos lie on the outskirts of present-day Albuquerque.
+Both have been continuously inhabited for many centuries: Sandia Pueblo was founded in the 14th century, and Pueblo of Isleta is documented in written records since the early 17th century.
+It was then chosen as the site of the San Agustín de la Isleta Mission, a Catholic mission.

-The Navajo, Apache, and Comanche peoples were also likely to have set camps in the Albuquerque area, as there is evidence of trade and cultural exchange among the different Native American groups going back centuries before European arrival.
+The historic Navajo, Apache, and Comanche peoples were likely to have set camps in the Albuquerque area, as there is evidence of trade and cultural exchange among the different Native American groups going back centuries before European arrival.

-Albuquerque was founded in 1706 as an outpost as La Villa de Alburquerque by Francisco Cuervo y Valdés in the provincial kingdom of Santa Fe de Nuevo México and named after the Viceroy Francisco Fernández de la Cueva, 10th duke of Alburquerque, which is from a town in Spain.
-Albuquerque was a farming and shepherding community and strategically located trading and military outpost along the Camino Real, for the other already established for the Tiquex and Hispano towns in the area, such as Barelas, Corrales, Isleta Pueblo, Los Ranchos, and Sandia Pueblo.
+Albuquerque was founded in 1706 as an outpost as La Villa de Alburquerque by Francisco Cuervo y Valdés in the provincial kingdom of Santa Fe de Nuevo México.
+The settlement was named after the original town of Viceroy Francisco Fernández de la Cueva, 10th duke of Alburquerque, who was from Alburquerque, Badajoz in southwest Spain.

+Albuquerque developed primarily for farming and sheep herds.
+It was a strategically located trading and military outpost along the Camino Real.
+It served other Tiquex and Hispano towns settled in the area, such as Barelas, Corrales, Isleta Pueblo, Los Ranchos, and Sandia Pueblo.

-After 1821, Mexico also had a military presence there.
+After gaining independence in 1821, Mexico established a military presence here.
 The town of Alburquerque was built in the traditional Spanish villa pattern: a central plaza surrounded by government buildings, homes, and a church.
 This central plaza area has been preserved and is open to the public as a cultural area and center of commerce.
 It is referred to as "Old Town Albuquerque" or simply "Old Town".
 Historically it was sometimes referred to as "La Placita" (Little Plaza in Spanish).
 On the north side of Old Town Plaza is San Felipe de Neri Church.
 Built in 1793, it is one of the oldest surviving buildings in the city.